European Days of Action 2025

 There are over two million migrant agricultural workers in Europe.
 They are an essential part of our food system.
 But this work often leads them into modern slavery: unacceptable working and living conditions, pay without a minimum wage, inadequate access to healthcare and the violation of their basic freedoms and human rights.

-Together with Film & Campaign Ltd. we provide free screening licenses to host a public viewing of ‘the Pickers‘, a powerful documentary on migrant workers in Europe’s food system.
+We provide free screening licenses to host a public viewing of ‘the Pickers‘, a powerful documentary on migrant workers in Europe’s food system.
 Sign up below and use the screening to spark discussion on labour justice.

 Sign a petition